-With seemingly little but Corona on everyone’s minds these days, we’re all looking at ways to boost our immune systems to stay healthy, strong and active.
-Some silver linings from this situation are that we’re spending more time with our families, slowing down and having to cook more from scratch–all things that help boost our immunity!
+During flu and cold season, we’re all looking at ways to boost our immune systems to stay healthy, strong and active.
+Hunkering down at home during the colder months means spending more time with our families, slowing down and having to cook more from scratch–all things that help boost our immunity!
 With that said, we have our top 3 tips to keep you in tip-top shape from the top down:

 Water & Infection

 This one is simple (not necessarily easy), and super effective.
 Staying adequately hydrated keeps our ear canals and nostrils stay lubricated, and helps our skin lock in moisture–these are all first-line barriers for infections.
 Drinking water and herbal teas and eating water-rich fruits and vegetables will boost cells’ hydration.
 H2O is necessary for oxygenating our blood, flushing out toxins and supporting the lymph system.
 1,2,3

 Do a quick urine check

 Pee should be a pale yellow to indicate adequate hydration.
 It should be the color of pinot grigio.
 Even subtle dehydration can lead to a reduction in focus and funky mood swings–something no one wants when stuck at home with their family!
 Often, people think they’re hungry when they’re actually thirsty, so turning to water first can be a great tool to prevent eating out of boredom, habit or other feelings–or if it’s hard to tell if it’s hunger or not.